omarskipq/Andromeda_Devops/usama/README.md

-# Welcome to your CDK Python project
+##  Web Health Monitoring Lambda Function

-This is a lambda function, able to compute availability and latency of "skipq.org" after every specific time duration
+# This is a lambda function, able to compute availability and latency of "skipq.org" after every specific time duration

+# Guidelines to Run the project

 The `cdk.json` file tells the CDK Toolkit how to execute your app.